 “There is more than the communion of bodies when bread is broken and wine drunk.”
 These words, written long ago by M.F.K.
-Fisher, symbolize what occurs with the right combination of people, place, and food.
-There is a blending of spirits when nourishment and good conversation are shared among family or friends.
-Bread and wine are not necessarily the catalysts for creating a communal bond.
+Fisher [1908-1992], speak of the chemistry that occurs with the right combination of people, place and food–a communal spirit shared around the table with family or friends.
+Bread and wine are not the only catalysts.
 It can happen around a pot of egg coffee, too.

 Three weeks ago we reconnected with a group of people we have known for many years but not seen in a long time.
 It was one of those bittersweet reunions–gathering to celebrate the life of a friend who passed away.
 And, at the same time, seeing others with whom we had shared great moments in the past.
-The weekend was one of those memory jolts that occur when you re-encounter special friendships after losing touch with them.
+The weekend was one of those memory jolts when you re-encounter special friendships after losing touch with them.
 It’s easy to catch up because what you loved about them before is still there.
-Then you want to hold onto those feelings after you part.

 Legend has it that the recipe for egg coffee was carried on a boat from Sweden to the New World sometime during the 1800s.
 In Larson family lore, the story goes like this.

-Every time we visited the stone farmhouse we drank it, too.
-It was a morning ritual perfected over generations, fascinating to watch, delicious to drink.
-But it became the symbol for something else—time spent with people we admired and loved.
+Every time we visited the Michigan stone farmhouse we drank it, too.
+It was a morning ritual perfected over generations and fascinating to watch.
+Making egg coffee became the symbol for something else—time spent with people we admired and loved.
 And who loved us back.
-Important life lessons were quietly absorbed over cups of egg coffee in those years.
+Important life lessons were absorbed over cups of egg coffee in those years.

-During the memorial weekend for our mutual friend, subliminal messages from the Larson kitchen returned so clearly.
-It’s simply this; spend your time with people who bring out the best parts of you.
-The better version of you.
+During the memorial weekend for our mutual friend, an important message from the Larson kitchen returned.
+It’s this–spend time with people who bring out the best parts of you, the best version of you.
 Then remember to go back and get refreshed.

 I tried making egg coffee each time we returned from those Ann Arbor visits.
 But it was never quite right.
-I was probably too impatient or more easily lured by push button coffee making.
-Eventually the attempts stopped.
-The enamel pot became merely decorative.
-But I know I was trying to recreate the feelings I had in that stone farmhouse kitchen.
+I was probably too impatient or easily lured by push button coffee making.
+Eventually the attempts stopped and the enamel pot became merely decorative.

 …And in the sweetness of friendship let there be laughter, and sharing of pleasures.
-For in the dew of little things, the heart finds it morning and is refreshed.”
+For in the dew of little things, the heart finds it morning and is refreshed.”–Kahlil Gibran, “On Friendship”

 LARSON FAMILY EGG COFFEE